-Students who show academic promise, but fail to meet the requirements based on the aforementioned indicators may be admitted on a conditional basis.
-Students will be required to complete nine hours toward the degree while on conditional status, and must earn a minimum of a "B" or above in each class.
-After the conditional period, the faculty will review the student's progress and determine if he or she should be allowed to continue.
+Students who show academic promise but fail to meet all the requirements based on the aforementioned indicators may be admitted on a conditional basis.
+Students will be required to complete nine (9)hours toward the degree while on provisional status, and must earn a minimum of a "B" or above in each class.
+After the provisional period, the faculty will review the student's progress and determine if he or she should be allowed to continue.
 Those students who are allowed to continue will then be unconditionally admitted to the program.
+Conditionally admitted students are not eligible for financial aid.